 Nevertheless, the possibility to reinforce and exploit at best this potential should be extended to the whole Country and the efforts of the volunteered personnel has to be framed in a general ruling system.
-This line of action could offer the opportunity to grant to all the students similar opportunities and to all the involved teachers (typically electronics teachers) the capability to enhance their professional skill following stages organised by the Ministry in cooperation with Universities and research centers all along the national territory.
+This line of action could offer the opportunity to grant similar opportunities to all the students and the involved teachers (typically electronics teachers) the capability to enhance their professional skill following stages organised by the Ministry in cooperation with Universities and research centers all along the national territory.